jeyakatsa/Ecare/R&D/ECARE-R&D.md

 - Link Metamask Wallet to each Ecare "Wallet".
 - Incoming API price locks, then trades and exports external API price to market {might have to create own internal market}
 - Link to Plaid, sell to cash option?

+Possibly keep the React components in the src/components directory.
+- **BoxTemplate :-**
+It renders the box containing the input field, its header, and the element on the right of the box, which can be a token name, a button, or is empty.
+- **FaucetComponent :-**
+Takes amount of token1 (KAR) and token2 (KOTHI) as input and funds the user address with that much amount.
+- **ProvideComponent :-**
+Takes amount of one token (KAR or KOTHI) fills in the estimated amount of the other token and helps provide liquidity to the pool.
+- **SwapComponent :-**
+Helps swap a token to another.
+It takes the amount of token in input field From and estimates the amount of token in input field To and vise versa.
+- **WithdrawComponent :-**
+Helps withdraw the share one has.
+Also enables to withdraw to his maximum limit.
+- **ContainerComponent :-**
+This component renders the main body of our application which contains the center box containing the tabs to switch between the four components Swap, Provide, Faucet, Withdraw.
+And also renders the account details and pool details.

 --------------------------------------------------------------